Jayaram: Early life

-Jayaram was born on 10 December 1965 in a Tamil family as the second among three children of late Subramaniyam and late Thankam at Perumbavoor, Kerala.
+Jayaram Subramaniam was born on 10 December 1965 as the second among three children of late Subramaniyam and late Thankam at Perumbavoor, Kerala.
+His father was from Palakkad, Kerala.
 He had an elder brother named Venkataram, who died at a young age, and a younger sister named Manjula.
-He did his primary education at Government Boys High School, Perumbavoor.
-He graduated with a bachelor's degree from Sree Sankara College, Kalady.
-And also did a graduate course in Chenda from the National Institute of Ulsavam Sciences & Technology, Thrissur.
-He became a medical representative soon after college and later joined the Kalabhavan institute and learned and performed mimicry on a number of stages, which paved his way to the Malayalam film industry.
+He completed his primary education from Government Boys High School, Perumbavoor.
+He graduated with a bachelor's degree from Sree Sankara College, Kalady and learnt Chenda under the guidance of guru Pallassana Nandakumar.
+He became a medical representative soon after college and later joined the Kalabhavan Institute where he learned and performed mimicry on a number of stages, which paved his way to the acting career in films.
 Malayalam writer Malayattoor Ramakrishnan is Jayaram's maternal uncle.

 Career

 After college, he joined Kalabhavan, a professional mimicry troupe in Kochi.
-At the age of 22, he was introduced into the cinema field by script writer and filmmaker Padmarajan who gave Jayaram his launching pad with the 1988 film Aparan.
+At the age of 22, he was introduced to the cinema by script writer and filmmaker Padmarajan who gave Jayaram a launch pad with the 1988 film Aparan.
 Jayaram subsequently acted in Padmarajan's Moonnam Pakkam (1988) and Innale (1989).
-Padmarajan became his mentor in his film career till the former's death in January 1991.
-He became one of the Superstars of the Malayalam film industry through the film Meleparambil Aanveedu(1993) which Rajasenan directed.
+Padmarajan became his mentor in his film career until the former's death in January 1991.
+He became one of the Superstars of the Malayalam film industry through the film Meleparambil Aanveedu (1993) which was directed by Rajasenan.
 The film was a commercial success and ran for over 200 days in theatres.
-His on-screen chemistry with Shobana worked well in films Innale, Meleparambil Aanveedu and Dhwani.
+His on-screen chemistry with Shobana worked well in the films Innale, Meleparambil Aanveedu and Dhwani.

-He is noted for playing in Kamal's films during the late 1980s and early 1990s, in films such as Pradeshika Varthakal (1989), Peruvannapurathe Visheshangal (1989) and Shubha Yathra (1990) (all of which scripted by Ranjith), where he co-starred with his wife Parvathy.
+He is noted for appearing in Kamal's films during the late 1980s and early 1990s, in films such as Pradeshika Varthakal (1989), Peruvannapurathe Visheshangal (1989) and Shubha Yathra (1990) (all of which scripted by Ranjith), where he co-starred with his wife Parvathy.
 He later did a film scripted by Ranjith with the story by Jagathy Sreekumar and directed by Viji Thampi named Witness (1988).
 He teamed up with Viji Thampi and Ranjith in Nanma Niranjavan Srinivasan (1990), where he played a police constable who is in search of a criminal played by Mukesh.
-During the early 90s he acted in Bharathan's Keli (1991) and Malootty (1992).
+During the early '90s he acted in Bharathan's Keli (1991) and Malootty (1992).

 He has acted in several of Sathyan Anthikkad's films.
 Their first film was Ponmuttayidunna Tharavu (1988).
 Around that time, Jayaram played a supporting role in Sathyan Anthikkad's Artham (1989).
-Thalayanamanthram (1990) and Sandesham (1991), were both written and co-starred by Sreenivasan.
-Anthikkad and Jayaram later went on to make Thooval Kottaram (1996), which was commercial success, continued their success in films - Irattakuttikalude Achan (1997), Veendum Chila Veettukaryangal (1999), Kochu Kochu Santhoshangal (2000), Yathrakarude Sradhakku (2002), Manassinakkare (2003), Bhagya Devatha and Kadha Thudarunnu.
+Thalayanamanthram (1990) and Sandesham (1991), were both written and co-starred Sreenivasan.
+Anthikkad and Jayaram later went on to make Thooval Kottaram (1996), which was a commercial success, continued their success in films - Irattakuttikalude Achan (1997), Veendum Chila Veettukaryangal (1999), Kochu Kochu Santhoshangal (2000), Yathrakarude Sradhakku (2002), Manassinakkare (2003), Bhagya Devatha and Kadha Thudarunnu.

-In his films, he regularly ensured cast included K.P.A.C Lalitha, Unnikrishnan and Jagathy Sreekumar.
+He regularly ensured K.P.A.C Lalitha, Unnikrishnan and Jagathy Sreekumar were cast in his films.